-- Ensures that participants feel safe and supported - Models the counselling approach in interactions with students - Presents and explains the aims and outcomes of the activity/exercise - Presents information clearly and accurately - Uses a variety of training methods to enhance the learning opportunities, when using visual aids makes them legible and accurate - Sequences and paces information to suit the group and individual learners - Uses language appropriate to the level of understanding within the group - Provides additional and summary information, on request - Adjusts presentations in response to learners needs - Deals sensitively and appropriately with distractions and interruptions - Uses appropriate questioning and information seeking techniques - Creates a climate where learners can comfortably ask questions and make comments - Supports learners in learning new skills - Appropriately challenges excluding or discriminatory behaviour or language - Gives appropriate feedback in a positive and helpful manner - Facilitates participants in self assessment - Welcomes and uses feedback about self from participants and others I involved in training delivery - Where blended or online (real time) delivery is approved, demonstrates an ability to make appropriate use of the selected technology
+- Ensures that participants feel safe and supported - Models the counselling approach in interactions with students - Presents and explains the aims and outcomes of the activity/exercise - Presents information clearly and accurately - Uses a variety of training methods to enhance the learning opportunities, when using visual aids makes them legible and accurate - Sequences and paces information to suit the group and individual learners - Uses language appropriate to the level of understanding within the group - Provides additional and summary information, on request - Adjusts presentations in response to learners needs - Deals sensitively and appropriately with distractions and interruptions - Uses appropriate questioning and information seeking techniques - Creates a climate where learners can comfortably ask questions and make comments - Supports learners in learning new skills - Appropriately challenges excluding or discriminatory behaviour or language - Gives appropriate feedback in a positive and helpful manner - Facilitates participants in self-assessment - Welcomes and uses feedback about self from participants and others involved in training delivery - Where blended or online (real time) delivery is approved, demonstrates an ability to make appropriate use of the selected technology

+APPENDIX 4: NON-ACCREDITED TRAINERS OBSERVATION REPORT OF TRAINER COMPETENCE

-NAME OF DATE OF
+NAME OF NON-ACCREDITED TRAINER: DATE OF REPORT:

-TRAINER: REPORT:

-NAME OF OBSE
+NAME OF OBSI NAME OF OBSERVER:

 Observer Feedback:

 Personal style & Abilities

+& Abilities

 Non-Accredited Trainer Comments:

+Skill mix and Observer Feedback:

+level of competence

+competence

+Charity Registered in Scotland No. SC018887 Charitable Company Limited by Guarantee Registered in Scotland No. 142360 COSCA Diploma in Counselling - Validation Guidelines

+Non-Accredited Trainer Comments:

 Observer Feedback:

-Skill mix and level of competence

-Charity Registered in Scotland No. SC018887 Charitable Company Limited by Guarantee Registered in Scotland No. 142360 COSCA Diploma in Counselling - Validation Guidelines March 2023

-Non-Accredited Trainer Feedback:

-Observer Feedback:

 Areas of

 strengths

-Strongths

-Non-Accredited Trainer Feedback :
+Non-Accredited Trainer Comments:

-NOI-ACCIEUREU Trainer Feeuback.